sixtree/mule-xero-connector/README.md

 For full details of the Xero API, refer to the Xero API reference - http://developer.xero.com/api/

-For an example of how to use this connector, refer to the 'demo' folder of this project and use the sample flows below as a guide
+For an example of how to use this connector, refer to the 'sample' project avaliable here: XXXX.
+The sample flows below can also be used as a guide

 Importing the Cloud Connector into Mule Studio
 ==============================================